LukaFontanilla/ef_education_extension/README.md

 2. Drag and drop the generated `dist/data_portal.js` file into the Looker project interface
 3. Modify your `manifest.lkml` to use `file` instead of `url`:
     ```
-    application: data-portal {
+    application: ef_education_extension {
-      label: "Data Portal"
+      label: "EF Education Extension"
-      file: "data_portal.js"
+      file: "ef_education_extension.js"
     }
     ```
+## TODOs

+- Implement Examples Leveraging External API's (use server proxy to resolve api keys, otherwise fetchproxy will surface keys in the header to the public internet)
+- Add examples of put or post commands from extension (for example form box where use can select a user attribute and change the value from extension itself)
+- clean up design of extension

 ## Notes

 - Webpack's module splitting is not currently supported.
-- The template uses Looker's component library and styled components.
-Neither of these libraries are required so you may remove and replace them with a component library of your own choice,
+- The template uses Looker's component library, styled components, as well as additional third party libraries.

 ## Related Projects